Australia

 Scott Girdlestone

-Scott is a Director in our Wealth Advisory division.
+Scott is a Partner in our Wealth Advisory division.
 With over 17 years’ experience working with high net worth individuals, Scott specialises in providing tailored advice to clients who are looking to create and protect their wealth.
 His expertise includes retirement planning, SMSF strategies, investment advice and portfolio management, asset protection and cash flow management.

 Read more >